sciZer0/7/v/README.md

 In Brief<br>
 </p>

-First of all, there is **$83 trillion** in the total supply, and this total supply is constantly increasing.
+First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.

 Absolutely, in the Inflationary Monetary Economy, there is nothing new and valuable.